Omena0/QuickMC/README.md

 **THE** Fastest MC Launcher.

-Launches minecraft in under 20 seconds from initial input.
+Launches minecraft in under 13 seconds from initial input.

+(Measured from application launcher click to minecraft window appearing)

 ## Build & Install